 - Report cyber bullying to social media providers, schools, and law enforcement.

 If your child or someone you know has ever been cyber bullied, a rush of emotions can go through your body all at once.
 If the cyber bullying is consistent, overwhelming feelings can also happen.
 As a parent, you are concerned for your child’s safety.
 There have been several recent stories of children developing metal health problems and taking their own lives because of cyber bullying.
 With a large number of teenagers being affected, it is important to communicate with one another and talk about any issues that arise from their social media and everyday life.
-Few victims of cyber bullying will inform their parents or a trusted adult about their cyber bullying, which is why it is extremely important to talk to your children and build a trusting relationship.
+Few victims of cyber bullying will inform their parents or a trusted adult about their cyber bullying, which is why it is extremely important to talk to your children and build a trusting relationship in order to help prevent cyberbullying.